GrauLab/Productivity_MatlabProfileStartup/README.md

 ## Installation steps
 - Download and extract the release ZIP for Windows or Linux into a temporary directory.
 - Install the `profileStartup` tool:
-  - If you do not yet have one, create a `libRootFolder` for your own development and libraries.
+  - If you do not have one, yet, create a `libRootFolder` for your own development and libraries.
-  - move the `ZIP\profileStartup` folder into your `libRootFolder`.
+  - Move the `ZIP\profileStartup` folder into your `libRootFolder`.
   - If not yet done, install Matlab as usual.
-Launch Matlab with the default profile as usual.
+Launch Matlab as usual (i.e. using the default profile).
-  - Add the `profileStartup` subfolder in your `libRootFolder` to your Matlab library path via the "Home ribbon/Environment section/Set path button".
+  - In Matlab, add the `profileStartup` subfolder in your `libRootFolder` to your library path via the "Home ribbon/Environment section/Set path button".
 Save your paths.
-If you don't have access rights to edit the global Matlab library paths, see the `startup.m` workaround in troubleshooting below.
+If you don't have access rights to edit the global Matlab library paths, see the `startup.m` workaround in details below.
 - Move Matlab profile stubs to their target location:
   - In Windows, the default location for Matlab profiles is in `%AppData%\MathWorks\MATLAB`, e.g. `C:\Users\MG\AppData\Roaming\MathWorks\MATLAB\primary`.
 Move the folders `primary`, `secondary` and `tertiary` containing settings files there.
   - In Linux, you may use any folder you wish, as long as your user account has full read/write access there.
+  - Linux-only step: Matlab profiles in Linux contain a Chromium browser used for browsing the Matlab docu.
+As they are version-dependent (and relatively large), I do not include them in profile releases.
+If Matlab does not automatically do this for you and/or if you have problems viewing the Matlab docu in Ubuntu, browse to your delault profile at `~/.matlab` and copy the sub folders `LightweightBrowser` und `HtmlPanel` from there into your `primary`, `secondary` and `tertiary` profile folders.
+Then relaunch Matlab.
 - Adapt paths in launcher scripts to your installation:
   - Open the launch scripts (like `startMatlabDirect_primaryProfile.BAT` or `startMatlabDirect_primaryProfile.sh`).
   - Adapt the path set for the `MATLAB_PREFDIR` environment variable accordingly.